 Q2: Can I be smitten with something non-romantic?

 Yes!
-Like a pet, hobby, or favorite food.
+Like a pet, a hobby, or a favorite food.

 Q3: Is “smitten” gender-specific?